Free Grammars for Programming Languages

 - GNU ANSI C/C++ Grammar

 There's nothing like the grammar and source code of an existing world famous compiler, the GNU C/C++ Compiler, to use as a template for your own compiler design.
-This compiler, and consequently its grammar, actually tries to keep up with the ANSI standards (unlike the popular compiler from a certain well-known OS manufacturer, which only pays lip service to the term "standards compliance").
+This compiler, and consequently its grammar, is regularly updated to keep up with the ANSI standards.

 - VS COBOL II Grammar